osohq/oso/docs/content/any/getting-started/application/model/index.md

 Authorization controls access to *resources* in your application.
 In this guide, we're going to show how to implement the most common authorization model, role-based access control, with Oso.
-See [How to guides](/guides) to see how to implement other authorization models in Oso.
+See the [guides](/guides) section for how to implement other authorization models with Oso.

 To start with, you need to define resource blocks in your policy.
 Let's